FranckLab/ALDVC/README.md

 % This is a little different from some MATLAB image processing functions.
 % For example, if a 3D image has size MxNxL, in this code, we always have the image size_x=M, size_y=N, size_z=L. If you use some Matlab computer vision/image post-processing function, for example, 'imagesc3D', or 'imshow3D', or 'surf', it will reads size_x=N, size_y=M, size_z=L.

-% Please pay attention to this.
+% Please pay attention to this difference.

 ## Citation
 If used please cite